 Tiny eggs, sometimes containing no yolk, are referred to as fairy, wind, or fart eggs.
 (I don’t make this stuff up!)
 These irregular eggs are also common in new layers when the reproductive system is not yet synchronized, but can also occur in older hens when a piece of tissue from the oviduct breaks free, tricking the hen’s reproductive system into treating the tissue like a yolk and creating an egg.

-Shells with wrinkles have been damaged while in the shell gland from stress or pressure.
-You can see how the cracks have been repaired in the shell gland resulting in wrinkles.
+Shells with slight cracks have been damaged while in the shell gland from stress or pressure.
+You can see how the cracks have been repaired before they were laid.
+Wrinkled eggs are often associated with respiratory infections, like bronchitis.

 These ones usually occur while the hen is laying the egg, which then gets stuck, creating a little tail.
 Some of these are soft-shelled eggs which harden post-hatch.